jhauserw3241/ProQuest-Article-Summary-Ingestor/README.md

 ## Steps
 Follow the below steps to utilize the scripts.
 1. Run a search on the ProQuest database.
 2. Download the results of the search into the text file format.
 The text file should match the included example-input.txt.
+Additionally, all of the results need to be consolidated into one text file before feeding the results into the Python script.
 3. Create a Python virtual environment.
 Reference: https://docs.python.org/3/library/venv.html
 4. Activate the virtual environment.